Installing Backwashing Filters

 Here's how you load the filter:

-1. First, if the riser tube does not have a temporary plastic plug installed in the top, cover the top of the riser tube with a plastic bag, or fashion a plug so that gravel won't be poured into the center of the tube.
+1. Cover the top of the riser tube with tape, a plastic bag, or fashion a plug so that media won't be poured into the center of the tube.
+Allowing media to enter the riser tube will cause media to be passed into the service line during startup and can cause damage to downstream plumbing and appliances.

 Installing the Filter Valve

 3. When the valve is installed, set the filter in place and install it to your home's plumbing according to your local plumbing code.
-“In” and “Out” are indicated on the valve body.
-Be sure you get it right.
-Looking from behind, water enters the 5600 valve from the left.
+“In” and “Out” flow directions are indicated on the side of the valve body and on the bypass valve.
+Be sure you get it right before connecting the filter to your plumbing.

-4. When the yoke or bypass valve is clamped onto the valve, it may feel loose.
+4. When the bypass valve is clamped onto the valve, it may feel loose.
 This is not a problem, the looseness is engineered into the system to provide the installer some “wiggle room”.
-If your incoming pipe is a little too high or low, the by-pass valve or yoke will move up or down to accommodate.
+If your incoming pipe is a little too high or low, the bypass valve or yoke will move up or down to accommodate.

 5. Attach a drain hose to the barbed drain fitting that comes out of the back of the control valve.
 Secure it with a hose clamp.
 Attach to a drain according to local plumbing code, or if convenient, place the end of the drain line so that it can drain onto the ground.
-Keep in mind that during the backwash cycle the filter will run several gallons of water out the drain line.
+Keep in mind that during the backwash cycle the filter will run many gallons of water out the drain line.
+Drain lines can be plumbed directly with PEX or PVC piping if desired.
+Remove the installed 1/2" barb fitting and install the appropriate 1/2" MNTP fitting into the valve body.
+Do not over tighten drain fitting.

 Start-Up